Lee0701/bootstrap/site/content/docs/5.3/forms/layout.md

 Create horizontal forms with the grid by adding the `.row` class to form groups and using the `.col-*-*` classes to specify the width of your labels and controls.
 Be sure to add `.col-form-label` to your `<label>`s as well so they're vertically centered with their associated form controls.

 At times, you maybe need to use margin or padding utilities to create that perfect alignment you need.
-For example, we've removed the `padding-top` on our stacked radio inputs label to better align the text baseline.
+For example, we've removed the `padding-block-start` on our stacked radio inputs label to better align the text baseline.

 {{< example >}}
 <form>